j0rdiC/sportly-server-express/controllers/authentication.md

 ```

 - Example of use.
-- As you can see there is no need to create states for loading, data, error, etc.
+- As you can see there is no need to create states for data, loading, error, etc.
-- Just one simple line of code and you are good to go.

 ```javascript
 export default AccountScreen = ({ navigation }) => {